Witchboard: Effects

-The filmmakers hired Tassilo Baur to handle the special-effects for Witchboard.
+The filmmakers hired Tassilo Baur to handle the special effects for Witchboard.
 The nightmare sequence of Linda being decapitated by Malfeitor was shot with a stand-in ducking their head, with a Styrofoam head connected to a poll placed on top with a wig that matched Kitaen's hairstyle.
 Luebsen was nervous about using a real axe since he was swinging it very close to the stand-in.
 Baur explained despite they used a real axe, they had also used prop axes for safety reasons as well as to improve their performances.
 Baur also had some props that were hinged so that they precisely hit a specific spot.

 Allen was initially dismissive that the scene where Lloyd throws a carpenter's hatchet near Jim's head did not work well, but Tenney reassured him.
 The scene was originally planned to be shot with an FX man shooting the hatchet directly, but it was the film's cinematographer Roy H. Wagner that suggested they shoot it in reverse, thus also showing the scene to Allen to see how he can act it out in reverse if it was real.
 They also had the fake hatchet put into a piece of balsa wood, and they yanked it out with a wire.

 The scene where Lloyd is killed from fallen sheetrock was cut repeatedly, mostly due to Quinn's comedic personality on-set repeatedly making Allen laugh.
 Since they used a dummy for the sheetrock to fall and when it fell, it caused the dummy's legs to slightly fling up, which made Quinn hysterically laugh.
 When the sheetrock fell down, it caused a very loud noise to which Allen's reaction on screen was real, as he felt it sounded almost equivalent to a gunshot.
 Baur, accompanied with special-effects assistant Mick Strawn, practiced dropping the sheetrock from a floor above with sheets of fake-sheetrock and two actual ones on both sides, and did this until they could drop it reliably to make it look convincing.

 Release

+The film's production company, Paragon Arts International, held a special early screening of Witchboard exclusively for residents of Big Bear, California—where the film was partially shot—at the 20th Century Fox Studios lot in Culver City on February 26, 1986.
+Cinema Group gave the film a 15-screen limited theatrical release on December 31, 1986, in several mid-sized U.S. cities, including Anchorage, Alaska; Buffalo, New York; Columbus, Ohio; Coeur d'Alene, Idaho; El Paso, Texas; and Spokane, Washington.
+Due to the favorable box-office returns in these smaller markets, Cinema Group expanded the film's theatrical release to 1,100 screens nationwide on March 13, 1987.